modiwu/Operating-System/research homework/ChromeOS.md

 #### new/special features

--  one of the most secure operating systems available. [built-in virus protection system]
+- Secure: one of the most secure operating systems available. [built-in virus protection system]
-- requires minimal hardware support
+- Simple and Fast: works fast and boots up in mere seconds. [requires minimal hardware support]

-- relies on an internet connection [ChromeOS was used to primarily run web applications]
+- Cloud-based: relies on an internet connection [ChromeOS was used to primarily run web applications]

 #### comparing with Linux/Windows